Ottawa Titans (lacrosse)

 The Ottawa Titans were a Junior "A" box lacrosse team from Ottawa, Ontario, Canada.
 The Titans played in the OLA Junior A Lacrosse League from 2005 to 2007.
 The Titans suspended their operations for the 2008 and 2009 seasons, and are not likely to return.

 History

-The Ottawa Titans were established in 2005 and played in the Ontario Lacrosse Associations Jr. A circuit.
+The Ottawa Titans joined the Ontario Lacrosse Associations Jr. A circuit as an expansion team in 2005.